alexharri/bitset-mut/README.md

 }
 ```

-Returns the number of bits in the `BitSet`.
+Returns the number of bits in the `BitSet`, including both bits set to 1 and 0.

 <h3 id="BitSet.length">BitSet.length</h3>